dgroomes/hadoop-playground/README.md

 This is an in-progress project.
 These are the TODO items:

 * DONE Scaffold a Hadoop Docker image.
+  * UPDATE: nevermind, I found a great open source Hadoop-in-Docker project: [docker-hadoop](https://github.com/big-data-europe/docker-hadoop)
-  * Note: I can find a couple somewhat populate Docker images from Docker but they are 2 and 4+ years old.
+    ~~Note: I can find a couple somewhat populate Docker images from Docker but they are 2 and 4+ years old.
 Hadoop does not provide an official one.
 So, we will make our own.
 Download Hadoop, copy into a Debian (maybe?)
-Docker image and hope for the best.
+Docker image and hope for the best.~~
 * DONE Extend AdopOpenJDK Docker image instead of plain Debian because we need Java for Hadoop (of course!)
-* Run `hdfs` in the Docker container
+* SKIP Run `hdfs` in the Docker container
 * Do the "hello world" of Hadoop examples
   * I think this is the "grep" example touted on the official docs (see the *Hadoop: Setting up a Single Node Cluster.* link below)
+* Use [docker-hadoop](https://github.com/big-data-europe/docker-hadoop) as a Git sub-module.
+This means we don't have to figure out how to put Hadoop in Docker!

 ## Notes